Heba-Rajab/Student-Timetable-System/README.md

 ![Server Setting](https://github.com/Heba-Rajab/Student-Timetable-System/blob/main/11.png)
 ## 💻 My Core Contributions

-As the **Lead Developer**,  I voluntarily took on the responsibility for the entire core of the project.
-My primary role was to **architect and develop the main body of the program from the ground up, and single-handedly solve all of the application's complex scheduling and conflicting problems.** I saw this project as a crucial opportunity to push my limits and grow under pressure.
+As the **Lead Developer**,My primary role was to **architect and develop the main body of the program from the ground up, and single-handedly solve all of the application's complex scheduling and conflicting problems.** I saw this project as a crucial opportunity to push my limits and grow under pressure.
 It was a challenging and rewarding experience that allowed me to simulate a real-world work environment, which was my personal goal.

 My contributions can be broken down as follows:

 ### 1. UI/UX Design & Implementation
-- **From Concept to Code:** I initiated the design process by sketching wireframes on paper and led team discussions on color theory, resulting in the selection of a clean and professional navy-and-white theme.
+- **From Concept to Code:** I initiated the design process by sketching wireframes on paper and make team discussions on color theory, resulting in the selection of a clean and professional navy-and-white theme.
-- **Tkinter Development:** I single-handedly translated these designs into a fully functional and responsive user interface using Tkinter.
+- **Tkinter Development:** I single-handedly translated these designs "Four of Five pages" into a fully functional and responsive user interface using Tkinter.
 This was my first time undertaking a project of this scale, and I overcame numerous challenges by leveraging critical thinking and extensive research, significantly enhancing my problem-solving skills.

 ### 2. Complex Problem-Solving & Algorithm Development
 Driven by the core challenges outlined by our project supervisor, I took the lead in developing solutions for the most complex scheduling issues: